-- the monetary policies of the Federal Reserve Board; - current market expectations about future interest rates over the period of time covered by CMS30 and CMS2; - current market expectations about inflation over the period of time relevant to the applicable CMS30 and CMS2; - the volatility of the foreign exchange markets; - the availability of relevant hedging instruments; - the perceived general creditworthiness of the banks that participate in the interest rate swap market and the London interbank loan market; and - general credit and economic conditions in global markets, and particularly in the United States.
+- the perceived general creditworthiness of the banks that participate in the interest rate swap market and the London interbank loan market; and - general credit and economic conditions in global markets, and particularly in the United States.

-The CMS reference index will be influenced by a number of complex economic factors, including those that affect CMS rates generally.
-However, the coupon rate on notes linked to the CMS reference index will depend not on how the relevant economic factors affect any one CMS rate or even CMS rates generally, but rather on how those factors affect CMS rates of different maturities differently.
-For example, if the relevant economic factors lead to a general increase in CMS rates but shorter-term rates rise more than longer-term rates, the CMS reference index will decrease.
+The CMS spread will be influenced by a number of complex economic factors, including those that affect CMS rates generally.
+However, the variable coupon rate on the notes will depend not on how the relevant economic factors affect any one CMS rate or even CMS rates generally, but rather on how those factors affect CMS30 and CMS2 differently.
+For example, if the relevant economic factors lead to a general increase in CMS rates but shorter-term rates (reflected in CMS2) rise more than long-term rates (reflected in CMS30), the CMS spread will decrease.

-Because CMS rates are market rates and are influenced by many factors, it is impossible to predict the future value of any CMS rate or the spread between CMS rates.
-It is possible that you will receive below-market or no coupon payments for an extended period or even throughout the entire term of the notes.
+Because CMS30 and CMS2 are market rates and are influenced by many factors, it is impossible to predict the future value of CMS30 or CMS2 or the spread between CMS30 and CMS2.
+It is possible that you will receive below-market or no coupon payments for an extended period or even throughout the entire term of the notes following the first year.
 You should carefully consider whether an investment that may not provide for any return on your investment after the first year following issuance, or may provide a return that is lower than the return on alternative investments, is appropriate for you.